-- Help you examine behaviors, thoughts and feelings that may be causing difficulty in your life and learn effective ways to deal with them.
+- Help examine behaviors, thoughts, and feelings that may be causing difficulty in life and learn practical ways to deal with them.

 How do I know if I need counseling?

-Certain feelings or behaviors may indicate that speaking with a counselor could be beneficial to you.
+Certain feelings or behaviors may indicate that speaking with a counselor could benefit you.
 Some situations that are likely to cause emotional distress include:

 - Difficulties with sleeping, eating, academic performance, concentration, and/or relationships with others